-Credit risk concentration concerning accounts receivable has been typically limited because many geographically diverse customers make up the Company's customer base, thus spreading the trade credit risk.
+Credit Concentrations of credit risk concentration concerning with respect to accounts receivable has have been typically limited because many a large number of geographically diverse customers make up the Company's customer base, thus spreading the trade credit risk.
 However, the Company's addition of SaaS customers has increased credit exposure for certain customers who carry significant credit balances related to their marketplace spend.
 The Company controls credit risk through credit approvals, credit limits, and monitoring procedures.
 The Company performs credit evaluations of its customers but generally does not require collateral to support accounts receivable.
-The Company currently has three customers that each accounted for more than 10% of total accounts receivable at September 30, 2023, and three customers that each accounted for more than 10% of total accounts receivable at December 31,
+The Company currently has had three customers that each accounted for more than 10% of total accounts receivable at September 30, 2023, March 31, 2024 and three customers one customer that each accounted for more than 10% of total accounts receivable at December 31,

-2022.
-The Company had two customers that accounted for more than 10% of its Managed Services revenue during the three months ended September 30, 2023.
+2022, December 31, 2023.
+The Company had two customers each that accounted for more than 10% of its Managed Services revenue during the three months ended September 30, 2023.
 The Company had three customers that each accounted for more than 10% of its Managed Services revenue during the three months ended September 30, 2022.
-The Company had one customer that accounted for more than 10% of its Managed Services revenue during the nine months ended September 30, 2023.
+The Company had March 31, 2024 and one customer that accounted for more than 10% of its Managed Services revenue during the nine three months ended September 30, 2023 March 31, 2023.
 The Company had two customers that each accounted for more than 10% of its Managed Services revenue during the nine months ended September 30, 2022.